NXTHDR/cert-manager-webhook-coredns/README.md

               key: etcd-password
 ```

-3. Finally, install the Cert-Manager webhook for CoreDNS.
-Choose a unique group name to identify your company or organization (for example `acme.mycompany.example`)
+4. Finally, install the Cert-Manager webhook for CoreDNS.
+Choose a unique group name to identify your company or organization (for example `acme.mycompany.example`).
+In this example it is installed in the `cert-manager` namespace.

 ```sh
 helm upgrade --install \